 Ditcham in the Community

-Ditcham Park School has many educational, cultural, charity and sporting links with the local community and pupils are encouraged to participate in these activities whenever possible and, similarly, proactively suggest other opportunities to contribute to society for the benefit of others.
+Over the years Ditcham Park School has established many and varied educational, cultural, charity and sporting links with the local community.
+Our pupils are encouraged to participate in these activities whenever possible and, similarly, proactively suggest other opportunities to contribute to society for the benefit of others.

 - Art and drama workshops for local primary pupils during the summer term.
-Pupils use specialist facilities in the purpose built Art Room and Pottery, and the drama activities take place in the Solent Suite.
+Pupils use the specialist facilities in our Art Room and Pottery, and the drama activities take place in the Solent Suite.
 They are taught by Art and Drama specialists in conjunction with their own teachers.
-Where possible we use our school minibus to bring visiting school pupils to these special days.
+Where possible we use our school minibuses to bring visiting pupils to us for these special days.

 - Summer Sports Camp – Open to local pupils using the facilities of our Sports Hall, the Martin Pryce building and the extensive playing fields and grounds.

-- Duke of Edinburgh Award – Students from local sixth form colleges, state and specialist schools and other independent schools regularly use our large, rural site for practice expeditions as part of bronze and silver awards.
+- Duke of Edinburgh Award – Students from local sixth form colleges, state and specialist schools and other independent schools regularly use our large, rural site for practice expeditions as part of their Bronze and Silver Awards.

-- Work Experience – Provided for students from local schools and colleges.
+- Work Experience – Provided for students from local schools and sixth form colleges.

-- Indoor and outdoor sports facilites – Used by local cricket and hockey clubs.
+- Indoor and outdoor sports facilities – Used by a number of local cricket and hockey sports clubs.

-- Cycling Events – Including the British Schools Cycling Association National Hill Climb Challenge which is held annually on the steep public assess road to school and our North Drive.
+- Cycling Events – Including the British Schools Cycling Association National Hill Climb Challenge which is held annually on the steep public access road to school, and our North Drive.

-- Netball, football, hockey and rounders tournaments – Take place regularly involving local state and independent schools using the school’s facilites.
+- Netball, football, hockey and rounders tournaments – Take place regularly involving local state and independent schools using the school’s facilities.

-- Orchestra and Choirs – our musicians and choristers regularly perform in local retirement homes, church and primary schools.
+- Orchestra and Choirs – our musicians and choristers regularly perform in local retirement homes, churches and primary schools.

-- Harvest Gifts – are collected and distributed to a food bank to support local families.
+- Harvest and Christmas Gifts – are collected and distributed to a food bank to support local families each year.

 - Participation in local Arts events & concerts, such as The Save the Children Concert and Stansted Park Christmas Fayre.

-- Many staff are involved as examiners, inspectors, school governors, cluster leader and mentors for courses and examinations in a range of schools, and for all pupil ages.
+- Several DPS staff provide their expertise and time as examiners, inspectors, school governors, cluster leaders or mentors in a range of schools, and for all pupil ages.